tomrains/miscProjects/projects/refactoring/README.md

 - allow ability to see if you're in check AND the piece is selected. should overrule the other ones
 - add AI
 - add stalemate functionality
+- let user choose if they want to be black or white